JustinSu77/Test/README.md

 ### Access and store a key-value pair in a variable

-The following code will access the value in the map that has the corresponding key of "John".
-It will store the result in a variable called johnScore and print it.
+The following code will access the value in the map that has the corresponding key of "Ana".
+It will store the result in a variable called anaScore and print it.

 ```go
 package main